JAForbes/superouter/readme.md

 //=> 0
 ```

 Convert a route type into another type by matching on every value.
-In the avove example we're converting all routes to a `number`.
+In the above example we're converting all routes to a `number`.

 `.match` is a discriminated union, which means you are forced to handle every case, if a case is missing, it won't typecheck.